 Reporting & Stewardship:

 - Develop and maintain a high-quality stewardship process for active institutional prospects and donors.

 - Work with the Chief Finance Officer to prepare required narrative and financial reports.

 - Assure all grant requirements are fulfilled by the WSF Programming, Marketing, Media and Operations teams on the agreed upon schedule.

 - Oversee maintenance of institutional donor and prospect histories and files (both physical and electronic in database)

-- Coordinate and manage timely production and processing of all grant budgets, payments, and formal acknowledgements and correspondence.
+- Manage and assure timely production and processing of all grant budgets, payments, and formal acknowledgements and correspondence.

-- Maintain and monitor full calendar of institutional giving activity, including proposal deadlines, prospect meetings, site visits, interim and final reports and other donor communications.
+- Oversee the maintenance and monitoring of a full calendar of institutional giving activity, including proposal deadlines, prospect meetings, interim and final reports and other donor communications.

 Qualifications And Special Requirements:

 - Strong analytical skill, particularly with project budgets.